 - Get Strategic on Taxes

-For those wondering how to retire early, consider joining the FIRE movement.
-FIRE stands for Financial Independence, Retire Early.
-These two ideas have spawned a growing community of people who believe careful planning and management of their finances can allow them to leave their jobs or quit being a full-time employee before the standard retirement age if they choose.
+Some who aspire to retire early join the FIRE movement.
+Although this mindset is not realistic or practical for many, it works for some.
+FIRE stands for “financial independence, retire early.”
+These ideas have spawned a growing community of people who believe careful planning and management of their finances can allow them to leave their jobs or quit being a full-time employee before the standard retirement age if they choose.
 The core principles of this movement focus on financial independence and earning the ability to be independent of the financial security provided by a standard job.
+It’s important to keep in mind that this is not a feasible option for many W-2 income earners.

 1. Understand FIRE (Financial Independence Retire Early)